 Many of the girls participate in outside tournaments which help to improve their standard of play and assist them in their quest for provincial representation.
 The thud of squash balls hitting the court walls and the laughter of the girls reflect the fun and hard work that go into this sport.

 The aquatics centre is a hive of activity in the summer terms and our Olympic-size pool has made it possible for many girls to participate in various aquatics activities simultaneously.
 For the most part, the bulkhead is positioned halfway across the pool and we work with two 25m pools.
-The exception to this is a Saturday morning during the first term when we move the bulkhead to 50m and the Junior and Senior school teams have a session over the Olympic distance.
+The exception to this is a Saturday morning during the first term when we move the bulkhead to 50m and the Junior and Senior School teams have a session over the Olympic distance.

 The pool is heated in order to derive maximum usage from this superb facility.

 Each year we compete at the National Aquatics Festival.
 This is a high-powered gala involving 10 schools from around the country.
-This year we placed third at the swimming event.

 Tennis is a vibrant and popular sport at St Mary’s.
 There are 75 players on the senior ladder.
 Coach René Plant believes that tennis is a game for life, and tennis at St Mary’s should encompass both competitive and social aspects.
 St Mary’s has eight tennis courts.